Primate Safaris in Africa: Gorillas & Chimpanzee Tracking: Primate Safari Experiences

 2. Kibale National Park, Uganda

 Kibale forest national park situated in western Uganda covers an area of 296 square kilometers.
 The park is majorly a tropical forest at an altitude ranging from 1100 meters and 1600 meters above sea level.
 There are 13 species of primates in Kibale National Park.
-The park protects several well-studied habituated communities of common chimpanzee, as well as several species of Central African monkey including the Uganda mangabey, the Ugandan red colobus and the L’Hoest’s monkey.
+The park protects several well-studied habituated communities of the common chimpanzees, as well as several species of Central African monkey including the Uganda mangabey, the Ugandan red colobus, and the L’Hoest’s monkey.
 Other primates that are found in the park include the black-and-white colobus and the blue monkey.

 With almost 1500 chimps living in the park, the habituated groups are open for tracking by tourists to the park.
 The activity takes between 3-6 hours depending on the location of chimps that day and the fitness of the trekkers.

-3. Virunga Mountains
+3. Virunga Mountains ( Virunga National Park)

 The Virunga Mountains are a chain of volcanoes in East Africa, along the northern border of Rwanda, the Democratic Republic of the Congo (DRC), and Uganda.
 The mountain range is a branch of the Albertine Rift Mountains, which border the western branch of the East African Rift.